croct-tech/plug-react/README.md

 render(<App />, document.getElementById('root'));
 ```

-> Replace "YOUR_APP_ID" with your public app ID that you can find at Workspaces > Applications > API Keys.
+> Replace "<APP_ID>" with your public app ID that you can find at Workspaces > Applications > API Keys.

 ### Evaluating expressions